Why coming to counseling with one of the 3 A's will sabotage your effort

 Going to counseling while you have a hidden relationship will only keep you from being fully open and accessible to your partner.
 Your heart will be split and often we shut our emotions off to the marriage when there is a relationship with an outside person.
 To really give the couples counseling a true fight, you must cut off all contact and access to the other person.
 If not, your heart will be caught in a bind.
 Secrets, hidden behaviors, guilt, and shame will cause you to emotionally detach, and your partner will pick up on the inaccessibility and unresponsiveness.
 They may not be able to put their finger on whats wrong, but they will pick up on it, and continue to act out and throw bombs on the door to get in to your heart.

-If you want to start couples counseling but your partner is active in his addiction, you may want to set up an individual therapy appointment to figure out how to handle the situation.
-Better yet, if you are still in an affair, you may need to figure out which direction you want to take first before stepping into to couples therapy.
+If you want to start couples counseling but have one of these three A’s in your life, you may want to set up an individual therapy appointment to figure out how to handle the situation.
 Please pick up the phone and give me a call.
 I’d be more than happy to discuss the best steps for you and your situation.
 619-471-7104.

 About Jennine Estes, MFT